TBD54566975/web5-spec/spec/spec.md

 ### Scope

-This specification covers the following key aspects of Web5:
+This specification covers the following key aspects of Web5 and its specifics to aid in building consistent conformant implementations:

-1. Decentralized Identifiers (DIDs) and DID methods
+1. Cryptographic primitives and key management
-2. Verifiable Credentials and Presentations
+2. Decentralized Identifiers (DIDs) and DID methods
-3. Cryptographic algorithms and key management
+3. Verifiable Credentials and Presentations and accompanying functionality
-4. Web5 SDK features and APIs
+4. Protocols for making use of Decentralized Identifiers and Verifiable Credentials

 ::: note
 At present, [Decentralized Web Nodes](https://identity.foundation/decentralized-web-node/spec/), and other forms of decentralized storage, are out of scope of this specification.